idfy-io/docs/README.md

 The Idfy dashboard enables you to self service your self for many of the tasks that usefully involves contacting support.

-Some of the operations that you could do in the dashboard are:
+Some of the operations that you can do in the dashboard are:

-* Create, edit and remove Oauth clients assosiated with your account
+* Create, edit and remove OAuth2 clients assosiated with your account
-* Create, edit and remove OpenIDConnect clients assosiated with your account
+* Create, edit and remove OpenID Connect clients assosiated with your account
 * Upload logo image
-* Add, edit and remove Webhooks
+* Add, edit and remove webhooks
-* Access account logs \(Webhooks, document, identification, failed Oauth attempts\)
+* Access account logs \(webhooks, document, identification, failed authentication attempts and more\)
-* Access usaage graphs
+* Access usage graphs
 * Access invoice details
-* Look at identification log
+* Look at identification logs

-All the functionality of our desktop is base upon our open APIs, if you want to build any of this functionality into your own management software no problem.

-It is also easy to grant access to other collegues, the dashboard utilies our OpenID connect endpoint witch enables multiple identification methods such as Github, Google, BankID, NemID etc.
+It is also easy to grant access to other colleagues.
+The dashboard utilizes our OpenID Connect endpoint witch enables multiple identification methods such as Github, Google, BankID, SMS OTP etc.

 ## Status page